-Effective treatment for anhedonia and depression may require moving beyond the traditional "medication-only" model.
-If existing treatments haven't restored your ability to feel pleasure, our specialized psychotherapy options may help.
-We use positive affect treatment (PAT) and behavioral activation to jumpstart the brain's reward systems.
-By combining these therapies with your other treatments (e.g., TMS, ECT, infusions), we work toward helping people like you find a realistic path to overcome chronic depression and reclaim their lives.
+Effective treatment for anhedonic depression may require doing things differently.
+If your other treatments haven't restored your pleasure or joy, our specialized psychotherapy options may help.
+We use positive affect treatment (PAT) and behavioral activation to jumpstart your brain's reward systems.
+By combining PAT with your other treatments (e.g., TMS, ECT, infusions), we strive to help you overcome chronic depression and reclaim your life.

 Craig Marquardt, PhD, LP